ponylang/ponyc/README.md

 ## License

 Pony is distributed under the terms of the [2-Clause BSD License](https://opensource.org/licenses/BSD-2-Clause).
-See [LICENSE.md](LICENSE.md) for details.
+See [LICENSE](LICENSE) for details.